ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-jmpcfg.md

 Now that the jump server is ordered and available for connection on its public IP address from your laptop, you can follow these steps:

-1. [Change the Domain Name Services (DNS)](#veeam-cr-sag-jmpcfg-dns) client so that it points to the VMware vCenter Server® instances - Active Directory™ DNS (AD/DNS) server instead of the {{site.data.keyword.cloud}} DNS resolver.
+1. [Change the Domain Name Services (DNS)](#veeam-cr-sag-jmpcfg-dns) client so that it points to the {{site.data.keyword.vcf-auto}} instances - Active Directory™ DNS (AD/DNS) server instead of the {{site.data.keyword.cloud}} DNS resolver.
 It allows name resolution for components, such as the vCenter appliance and VMware NSX-T™ Manager.
 The VSI has two Ethernet interfaces, one for the private network and one for the public network.
 2. [Download software](#veeam-cr-sag-jmpcfg-sw) that enables administration functions, such as mRemoteNG and Firefox®.
 3. [Install PowerCLI](#veeam-cr-sag-jmpcfg-powercli).
 PowerCLI is a collection of PowerShell Modules to manage VMware® infrastructure, including network, storage, virtual machine (VM), and guest OS.

 ## Changing DNS
 {: #veeam-cr-sag-jmpcfg-dns}

-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** > **vCenter Server** from the left navigation pane.
+1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** > **VCF for Classic** from the left navigation pane.
 Select the instance and click the **Access information** tab to capture the IP address of your AD/DNS servers `DNS1` and `DNS2`.
 2. From your laptop, use an RDP client to access the jump server.
 3. When connected to the jump server, open a PowerShell console with admin privileges.
 4. Use `Get-DNSClientServerAddress` to display the interfaces and their parameters.
 You need to capture the Interface Indexes `IF1` and `IF2` for the Ethernet interfaces for use in the next command.